 NYCERS Plan Valuation Dates: June 30, 2023 June 30, 2022 June 30, 2021 Measurement Date: June 30, 2024 June 30, 2023 June 30, 2022 Actuarial cost method: Entry Age Normal Cost Entry Age Normal Cost Entry Age Normal Cost Amortization method: N/A N/A Increasing Dollar for Initial Unfunded; Level Dollar for Post 2010 Unfundeds.
 Asset Valuation Method: The Plan Fiduciary Net Positions are based on the Market Values of Assets at the Measurement Dates with certain adjustments made to reflect the Actuary's understanding of the accruals within and the transfers between the QPP and the VSFs for NYCERS, POLICE, and FIRE.
-Modified six-year moving average of fair values with a fair value Restart as o June 30, 2011.
+The Plan Fiduciary Net Positions are based on the fair values of Assets at the Measurement Dates with certain adjustments made to reflect the Actuary's understanding of the accruals within and the transfers between the QPP and the VSFs for NYCERS, POLICE, and FIRE.
+Modified six-year moving average of fair values with a fair value Restart as of June 30, 2011.
 Salary increases: 3% per annum.
 3% per annum.
 3% per annum.
 Actuarial assumptions: Discount Rate: 7.00% 7.00% 7.00% Investment rate of return: 7.00%, net of investment expenses 7.00%, net of investment expenses 7.00%, net of investment expenses.
 Mortality: Tables adopted by the Boards of Trustees during Fiscal Year 2019.
 Applies mortality improvement scale MP-2020 published by the Society of Actuaries.
 Tables adopted by the Boards of Trustees during Fiscal Year 2019.
 Applies mortality improvement scale MP-2020 published by the Society of Actuaries to active ordinary death mortality rates and pre-commencement mortality rates for deferred vesteds.
 Tables adopted by the Boards of Trustees during Fiscal Yeat 2019.
 Applies mortality improvement scale MP-2020 published by the Society of Actuaries.
-Pre-retirement: N/A N/A N/A Post-retirement Healthy Lives: N/A N/A N/A Post-retirement Disabled Lives: N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.50% 2.50% 2.50% Cost-of-Living Adjustments: 1.5% per annum for Auto COLA and2.5% per annum for Escalation.
-1.5% per annum for Auto COLA and2.5% per annum for Escalation.
-1.5% per annum for Auto COLA and2.5% per annum for Escalation.
+Pre-retirement: N/A N/A N/A Post-retirement Healthy Lives: N/A N/A N/A Post-retirement Disabled Lives: N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.50% 2.50% 2.50% Cost-of-Living Adjustments: 1.5% per annum for Auto COLA and 2.5% per annum for Escalation.
+1.5% per annum for Auto COLA and 2.5% per annum for Escalation.
+1.5% per annum for Auto COLA and 2.5% per annum for Escalation.